yesh-045/Summarising-subtitles-by-gemini_api/README.md

 ## Usage
 1. Ensure you have a valid API key for Google's Generative AI.
-2. Place your subtitle file (in `.srt` format) in the project directory.
+2. Place your subtitle file (in `.srt` format) in the project directory, for sample i've used(file.srt).
 3. Run the script `main.py` and follow the instructions.

 ## Configuration